ericfoy/modoc/README.md

 Designed with the use of tables and blocks in mind.
 When you need to optimize screen real estate utilization.

+## Documentation

+Full documentation will be developed as time and resources permit.
+Meanwhile, some tips:

 ## Installation